“I gained weight because I’m so healthy. I’ve learned how to eat and for the first time in my life I can sleep.” – Judy Garland, 1950

 January 4, 1937: In his syndicated column titled “Screen Life in Hollywood,” Hubbard Keavy’s makes note of Judy’s performance in Pigskin Parade.
 I think we can all agree with his sentiments!

 January 4, 1941: A recording session for Ziegfeld Girl, the original but ultimately deleted finale segment.
 Judy and co-star Tony Martin are listed as the voices added to scene number 2036.
-The two were not a part of this recording session, only their voices from recordings made during the pre-recording session that took place on December 22, 1940.
+The two were not a part of this recording session, only their voices from recordings made during the pre-recording session that took place on December 22, 1940, were added (as noted in the report).

 January 4, 1942: These photos were taken of Judy and husband David Rose at the Dearborn Station in Chicago, Illinois.
 The to were on their way to begin a personal appearance tour of midwestern training installations.
 At this point, America had been in World War II for under a month and Judy was one of the first big Hollywood stars to go out and entertain the troops.
 She did four shows a day, singing 12 songs in each show, over a three-week period.